 This gorgeous Catskills property is a “choose your own adventure” of sorts: Opt for a well-appointed hotel room or go semi-rustic with a Scandinavian-style A-frame cabin.
+The property just launched three new luxe, loft-style Lushna Suites, which are available year-round and are Instagram gold.
 Any accommodation gets you access to an outdoor wood-barrel sauna and the oh-so-hygge bar with a fireplace view.
-Be sure to wake up in time for the homemade German pancakes before a day on the slopes.
+Be sure to wake up in time for the homemade German pancakes before a day on the nearby ski slopes.

 Opened by two friends who worked in NYC publishing in their former lives, this pet-friendly Catskills retreat boasts gourmet farm-to-table breakfasts and vintage furnishings for sale (should you want to take a piece of the charm home with you).